di4nekim/di4nekim/README.md

 # dsp
 The first iteration of my personal website.
+Designed and developed by me.